aherbez/dicelab/README.md

 5:33: Added buttons below freeplay to allow the player to experiment with 4, 6, and 8-sided dice.

 5:52: Played around with the colors a bit to (hopefully) make things look a bit better.
 Going to call it a wrap and use the remaining 30min or so on a writeup

+### Sunday 7/19/2020

+5:57: Wanted to make sure that all the challenges are actually solvable, so changing the data in challenge_data.js.
+Not changing anything else about the game though, to respect the 8 hour time limit